Woman shot while riding in vehicle in Pilsen

 A source at the scene said a Chicago police officer who was on duty nearby heard the shots and responded to the scene.

+Several neighbors remarked that it was the first shooting on the block in recent memory, just steps from Pilsen resident Ahazi Dismukes' doorstep.

+"It's a little concerning because it's never happened before.
+A little bit around the neighborhood but never in our immediate vicinity," he said.
+"It worries me a little bit because no one is safe, apparently is what I'm learning now."

-The victim was transported to Stroger Hospital, where she was listed in serious condition.
+The victim was transported in serious condition to Stroger Hospital.
+Her condition improved and was upgraded to "good" later Tuesday.

+Police said there were at least three people inside the Buick allegedly involved in this shooting.
+The source said there were also small children riding in the car with the victim.
+So far, police have not confirmed this detail.

 A local community activist who was out for dinner at the time also heard the shots.
 Rashad Salle of It Takes a Village said the gun violence is particularly troubling in his own backyard.

 "That's a bad thing for Pilsen, because with all the economic growth that happens in the city - and especially in this neighborhood - violence like this still happens.
 That's something that I'm extremely concerned with because I've known and seen a lot of kids in this neighborhood who have the potential to do other things," Salle said.